Critical Care Nursing

 The principal priority of the Critical Care Programme is capacity maintenance and expansion in line with its Critical Care Model.

-Some of the deliverables for 2017 are:
+Some of the Critical Care Programme deliverables for 2019 are:

-National Adult Critical Care Capacity Resource
+- National Adult Critical Care Capacity Planning

 - Critical Care Nursing Integrated Career Pathway, Workforce Planning, Education and Training Framework